ChuksAjeh/Uni-to-Grad-Job-Roadmap/README.md

 ## Wider community and asking questions:
 - [CS Career questions EU](https://www.reddit.com/r/cscareerquestionsEU/) can ask questions and see what other grads as well as more experienced people are asking.
 Also helps for figuring out you should be paid more for your work xD.
 - Discord: There are loads of servers that contain programming communities that help you with problems or projects.
-[Discord Server](https://discord.gg/rnun9KRV)
+I've provided a starting one: [print('Hello Creator')](https://discord.gg/rnun9KRV)
 - StackOverflow - community of other devs that are willing to help.
 BEWARE they can be mean.